tiknil/twine-flutter/README.md

-# twine-flutter
-Twine plugin to support arb files
+# Twine Flutter formatter plugin
+This [twine](https://github.com/scelis/twine) plugin provide a formatter for `.arb` files, used by Flutter projects.

+## Installation
+TODO